-Note: Participants with a source of guaranteed financing have until 15th of July to apply to the MPH/ICHD.
+Note: Participants with a source of guaranteed financing have until 1st of July to apply to the MPH.
 However, the course is often already full.
 Also visa applications can take several months to process.
-Therefore candidates are therefore advised to apply early.
+Therefore candidates are therefore advised to apply as early as possible.

-The total price of the part-time Master programme will be EUR 17.441.
+The total price of the part-time Master programme in 2023 will be EUR 19.850

 For cancellation within seven days no fee is required and 100% of the fee will be reimbursed if already paid.
 For cancellation by candidate see cancellation fees.